Geosesarma hagen: Ecology

-Relationship with Humans
+Relationship with humans

 It is popular in the aquarium trade, where it is sometimes called "Geosesarma red devil" or "Geosesarma sp "rot" (rot means "red" in German).
 All species of Geosesarma crabs are often called "vampire crabs" in the aquarium trade.

-The crabs are not known to pose any danger to humans, though their bright coloration would suggest otherwise at a first glance.
+The crabs are not known to pose any danger to humans, though their bright coloration may suggest otherwise at first glance.